isomerpages/moe-chijsjc/_student-development/CCE/Sexuality Education.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Student Development/Sex Ed/2025_Info_on_SEd___11.png">
 </div>
 <h4><strong>eTeens Programme</strong></h4>
-<p>8. eTeens is a programme developed by Health Promotion Board, in collaboration
+<p>8. <em>eTeens</em> is a programme that was developed by Health Promotion
-with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 <p>9.
 Students are taught skills such as decision-making, assertiveness and
 negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.</p>
-<h4><strong>At CHIJ St. Joseph’s Convent, the eTeens programme will be implemented as follows in 2025:</strong></h4>
+<h4><strong>At CHIJ St. Joseph’s Convent, the eTeens programme will be implemented as follows in 2026:</strong></h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Student Development/Sex Ed/eTeens_Programme.png">
 </div>